christiansalvatore/Salvatore-200Longitudinal/README.md

 On this [page](https://christiansalvatore.github.io/2016-10-20/is-this-alzheimer/#Salvatore-200Longitudinal), up-to-date classification performance on this dataset are reported.
 Results are given in terms of accuracy or balanced accuracy of classification.
 Sensitivity, specificity and AUC are also reported (when provided).

 ### Citing
-(to be updated)
->Salvatore, C. et al. (2015).
-Magnetic resonance imaging biomarkers for the early diagnosis of Alzheimer's disease: a machine learning approach.
-Frontiers in Neuroscience, 9. doi: 10.3389/fnins.2015.00307.
+>Salvatore, C. et al. (2018).
+MRI Characterizes the Progressive Course of AD and Predicts Conversion to Alzheimer’s Dementia 24 Months Before Probable Diagnosis.
+Front.
+Aging Neurosci., 24 May 2018 | https://doi.org/10.3389/fnagi.2018.00135

 ### ADNI policy
 ADNI data cannot be publicly shared by private users.
 It was not possible to directly upload data in this repository.
 However, feel free to <a href="mailto:christian.salvatore@ibfm.cnr.it">contact me</a> if you need more information about how to access data or about data used in the original paper by Salvatore et al.